 - has had adequate pain relief

-- does not need drugs for nausea or vomiting
+- does not need extra medicine for nausea or vomiting

 - does not have excessive bleeding from the operation site

-The anaesthetist is an expert in pain management and will make sure your child's pain is treated properly.
+The anaesthetist is an expert in pain management and will make sure your child's pain is properly treated.

 Your child can have pain relievers (analgesic drugs) before, during and after the operation.
-The type and amount will be adjusted depending on your child and their surgery.
+The type and amount will depend on your child and their surgery.

 Often the anaesthetist will put local anaesthetic medicine in, to numb painful sensations from the area of the surgery.
 This can be in the form of: